stimmenet/snet_tmpl_basic/README/src/setup.md

 * `grunt-contrib-cssmin`, to minimize css files
 * `grunt-autoprefixer`, to add vendor prefixescss to css attributes
 * `grunt-markdown`, to convert markdown files to html files
+* `grunt-image`, for image optimization
+* `node-neat`, a Sass grid library
+* and some other plugins that help executing the above plugins in a improved way

+If you get an error message `ENOENT` when trying to call `npm install`, the command `npm update -g` should help.

 To make grunt start watching your project, just type